dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 # Number system conversion

-1.BINARY TO EXCESS-3
+1. BINARY CODE  TO GRAY CODE
-2.EXCESS-3 TO BINARY
+2. GRAY CODE TO BINARY CODE
+3. DECIMAL TO HEXADECIMAL
-3.BINARY TO DECIMAL
+4. HEXADECIMAL TO DECIMAL
+5. BINARY TO EXCESS-3 CODE
-4.DECIMAL TO BINARY
+6. EXCESS-3 TO BINARY
+7. BINARY TO DECIMAL.
+8. DECIMAL TO BINARY.

 DECIMAL NUMBER SYSYTEM - The decimal, base-10 (den) or denary numbering system, each integer number column has values of units, tens, hundreds, thousands, etc as we move along the number from right to left.Then each position to the left of the decimal point indicates an increased positive power of 10.